SteveDunn/Vogen/docs/site/Writerside/topics/discussions/Overview.md

   and explanation.

 * Tutorials—take you by the hand through a series of steps to create an application that uses Vogen.
-  Start here if you’re new to Vogen.
+  Start here if you're new to Vogen.

 * Reference guides-contains technical reference for Vogen usage, describing how it works and how to use it.
   The Assumption is that you have a basic understanding of key concepts.